HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 present.
 This avoids silently discarding candidates because a regional data layer has not yet been loaded.

+## Short-Term Profiles

+Two profiles are treated as the supported short-term contract:

+- `area_only`: select basins from DEM/candidate geometry using basin area as the active criterion.
+This is the profile behind `dem_area_light` examples.
+- `gauged_downstream_station`: select gauged basins from downstream flow stations.
+It requires `principle = "observation_led"`, `primary_observation_type = "flow_station"` and
+  `candidate_mode = "station_outlets"`.
+Optional influence layers can reject
+  basins with major upstream dams or other configured major influences.

+Older hydrometry TOML files without an explicit profile remain valid.
+Reports and manifests expose an `effective_profile` field so those runs are still classified as `gauged_downstream_station` when their strategy matches the station-led pattern.

+The bounded short-term contract is documented in `docs/_dev_notes/site_selection_short_term_contract.md`.

 ## Manifest Validation

 `site_selection_manifest.json` is the official hand-off contract.
 Use